 This writer would advise unscrewing the bulbs before installing lest you smash any in the process.
 Also, be sure to place the transformer indoors or in a safe, dry outdoor area; an inconvenience, yes, but what were you expecting from a mains-powered outdoor lighting system?

-This outdoor wall lantern from John Lewis will save you fumbling for your keys in the dark.
-It aims to provides a warm but bright light which is ideal for placing by the front or back door or a gated entrance for better visibility as well as style.
+This Nordlux Vejers outdoor wall lantern from John Lewis will save you fumbling for your keys in the dark.
+It aims to provide a warm but bright light which is ideal for placing by the front or back door or a gated entrance for better visibility as well as style.

 The industrial-style casing of this outdoor wall light make it ideal for modern homes and with its galvanised steel anti-rust coating, it promises to stand the test of time (and British weather).
 You will need get an electrician to fit this light as it is mains powered but once it's mounted, away it goes!

-Available in steely silver or black, this up and down wall light has a very modern look, and puts out a decent amount of illumination via two standard, replaceable LED bulbs.
+Available in steely silver or black, this Strom up and down wall light from John Lewis has a very modern look, and puts out a decent amount of illumination via two standard, replaceable LED bulbs.

 With the beams shooting up and down rather than radiating outwards, the Strom does throw less 'useful' light than the Nordlux Vejers above, but it's a very chic, modern option that should also weather interestingly over time.

-To see how this verandah ready outdoor light compares to a top-rated competitor from a premium lighting brand, be sure to read T3's John Lewis & Partners Strom vs Philips Hue Appear comparison feature.
+To see how this veranda-ready outdoor light compares to a top-rated competitor from a premium lighting brand, be sure to read our John Lewis & Partners Strom vs Philips Hue Appear (opens in new tab) comparison feature.

 Eight lighting modes cater for everything from sedate glow to a rave strobe, and there's a low-power winter mode, too.
 As long as the main solar panel is in direct sunlight, they should run till well past bedtime, but less during the winter.
 However, if it’s been really dull with no sunshine at all, the included rechargeable battery will ensure they run for up to 12 nights on a single charge.